Academic Support Services

 - For more information, call 262.691.5311.

-- Individuals preparing to take apprenticeship exams (carpenters, electricians, fire hose fitters, painters, plumbers, sheet metal workers, sprinkler fitters and steam fitters) are encouraged to use the services of the Learning Place.
+- Individuals preparing to take apprenticeship exams (carpenters, electricians, fire hose fitters, painters, plumbers, sheet metal workers, sprinkler fitters and steam fitters) are encouraged to use the services of Academic Support Services.

-- Students who need to review prior to an Accuplacer retest can also benefit from the Learning Place resources.
+- Students who need to review prior to an Accuplacer retest can also benefit from Academic Support Services resources.

 - Diagnostic tests in reading, writing and math are available; two hours are needed to complete overall testing.